ralfbiedert/cheats.rs/content/_index.md

 ```

 - When calling functions that take and return references two interesting things happen:
-    - Local variables are placed in a borrowed state
+    - The used local variables are placed in a borrowed state,
-    - It is, during compilation, unknown which address will be returned.
+    - But it is during compilation unknown which address will be returned.